DIY Farmhouse Console Table

 blue and brown foyer table with basket below, decor on top.

 Was this table a little bit of work?
 Sure it was.
-But this is truly something we'll be able to treasure in our home for years to come.
+But this is truly something we've been able to enjoy for years and will be able to enjoy for years to come.
 I just love the result!

 Leave a Reply